 - 100 grams (just under 7 tablespoons) oil

 - 700 grams (about 1 1/2 lbs) spaghetti

 Put the sea shells and sea pebbles in a pan with three liters of water at a low flame and skim the water.

 Then add the celery leaves, basil leaves, an onion, some pepper, peeled tomatoes, and oil.
 Increase the flame and continue cooking the broth.

 Sift the water, and when the water boils, add the spaghetti.

 As Rita says, “here’s your tasty fish soup … without fish!”

 * * *

-The cooking vacation "Discovering Puglia" includes six night accommodations at a charming masseria (a countryside mansion), all meals, two hands-on cooking classes, and excursions, including a unique market visit in Mola and the UNESCO site Matera.
+Our cooking vacations in Puglia usually include accommodations at a charming masseria (a countryside mansion), most meals, hands-on cooking classes, and excursions, including a unique market visits and foodie tours.

 By Liz Hall